 Low income families can get help from public assistance in North Carolina.
-Several different government run services may be available for qualified state residents.
+Several different government run services listed below and by county may be available for qualified state residents.
 Most of the resources focus on the working poor, unemployed, families with children, and seniors in North Carolina.
 Get more information on the various public assistance programs below.

 At risk families can benefit from North Carolina Family Preservation Services (FPS).
 This public financial assistance program is aimed at families who are at high risk of placement out of their home.
 So resources to help ensure this does not occur are quite extensive.
 For example, qualified families can receive crisis intervention, emergency financial public assistance funds, individual and family therapy, mentoring, client advocacy, and case management.
 Services are offered to families for up to 6 months.
 Individuals can get access to staff and case management 24 hours per day, and they focus on offering the provision of services primarily in the child's home and are committed to maintaining a safe and intact family unit in the state.

 Cash assistance can be provided by Work First.
 This is the name of North Carolina's Temporary Assistance for Needy Families (TANF) federal government funded program.
 The state knows that parents have a responsibility to support their children and themselves, and sometimes they need a little help to deal with a hardship.
 Through the state’s Work First program, parents can get funds to pay bills in a crisis.
 More importantly they will receive help finding and preparing for a job.
 So parents can get short-term job training and other services to help people become employed and self-sufficient.
 Public assistance is only offered for up to two years.
 Find more details on North Carolina WorkFirst cash assistance.